deepak643/Calculator/README.md

 # Calculator
-Does the basic operations like add, sub, mul and div.
+Does the basic operations like addition, subtraction, multiplication and division.

 After cloning the repository, run the following command to build and download the dependencies mvn clean install